Pregnancy

 Can you monitor and understand your ovulation?
 It will be difficult to conceive if you can’t because some women have their ovulation in their mid-cycle.
 Cycles are peculiar to every woman.
 Some have 21 days, others have 28 days, and others have 31.

-A lot of women ovulate 14 days before their periods; for instance, if you have a 24-day cycle, ovulation would be on day 10.
-If you have irregular periods or can’t remember the last time you menstruated, this information can be quite confusing for you.
+Many women ovulate 14 days before their periods; for instance, if you have a 24-day cycle, ovulation would be on day 10.
+If you have irregular periods or can’t remember the last time you menstruated, this information can be quite confusing.

 Another regular mistake is not counting from the first day of your cycle.
 The first day of menstruation is the day you start bleeding –not the second or previous day.
 Fertility can come down to hours; you should know the accurate timing of your cycle.